rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/gpu.md

     2
 ```

-replace `GROUP` and `tmpXX` with correct group and tmp filesystem.
-The returning value is the number of GPU's available for the job.
-To see more information about the GPU devices that are available inside the job, the `nvidia-smi` command can be used.
+Replace `GROUP` and `tmpXX` placeholders with correct values for group and tmp filesystem.
+The returned value is the number of GPU's available for the job.
+Use the `nvidia-smi` command to see more information about the GPU devices that are available inside the job.

 ```bash
     $ nvidia-smi